Amsterdam: the perfect place to start a business

 Easy to attract and retain talent

 Just from walking around Bynder’s expansive offices, seeing staff planning new campaigns and products in its meeting rooms – some named after famous fictional locations, including Game of Thrones’ King’s Landing – and hanging out in its various communal spaces, you can really feel the sense of community among its workforce.

-“Amsterdam is attracting talent from Silicon Valley, because it’s such an exciting place to live and do business,” Mr Hall said.
+“Amsterdam is attracting talent from Silicon Valley, because it’s such an exciting place to live and do business,” Mr Hall adds.
 As statements go, you’d be hard-pressed to find a bolder one when talking about the city’s booming business scene.
-But then, the person making the statement is certainly qualified to do so.
+But then, Hall certainly knows his stuff, so who are we to disagree.